stamatispetalas/stamatispetalas.github.io/_pages/about.md

   - /about.html
 ---

+Creating an entire ocean out of ones and zeros, and then forcing it to swirl, flow, overturn and move around in your computer is something deeply fascinating and strangely rewarding.
+Especially when you realize that this newborn digital sibling that came into existence through the study of fluid dynamics, is getting more and more akin to its elder brother - the real ocean.

 I'm Stamatis, a postdoc Researcher in Physical Oceanography at Democritus University of Thrace (DUTH), in Xanthi.
 My affiliation is with the [Department of Environmental Engineering](https://env.duth.gr/en/) and the [Laboratory of Ecological Engineering & Technology](https://env.duth.gr/en/laboratories/lab5/).

-The discovery of how things work in the physical work is fascinating to me

-On this site, I'm sharing my interests, passions and creative endeavors, regarding both my academic life and some of my extra-curricular activities.
+On this site, I'm sharing my interests, passions and creative endeavors regarding mainly my academic life, but also including some of my interests outside academia.
 Have a look around!

 ![](/images/med_final_03.03000.jpg){: .align-center width="100%"}*Ocean current flows in the Mediterranean (from NASA/Goddard Space Flight Center Scientific Visualization Studio)*